noahgift/cloud-data-analysis-at-scale/topics/cloud-object-storage.md

 #### Streaming

-* Continously polled or pushed
+* Continuously polled or pushed
 * More complex method of prediction
 * Many Services on AWS Capable of Streaming
  - Kinesis